 Getting healthy for the New Year doesn’t have to mean skipping dessert.
-Try these sugar-free, low carb Pecan Toffee Bars.
+Try these sugar free Keto Pecan Toffee Bars.
 You won’t regret it, I promise!
 Now with an instructional video.

 There are two ways of looking at this New Year thing.
 Depending on your perspective, you might be saying:

 HAPPY NEW YEAR!
 Woot woot, welcome to 2016!!!